-Here are nine creative and quirky camps operating in Ireland and a short guide on how to start your own summer camp business.
+Here are eight creative and quirky camps operating in Ireland and a short guide on how to start a summer camp business.

 Are you a business owner with children?
 Do you need to keep them busy over the summer holidays?
 Perhaps you want to start a summer camp?

 As carefree as summer camps aim to be for young people, behind every good camp is a serious business.
 Here we look at some of the quirkier, less run-of-the-mill Irish summer camps, and how you might go about setting up your own.
 If you know of other really cool summer camps, let us know on our Facebook page.

 With programmes on campuses right across Ireland, Whizzkids has established itself as the number one camp for kids and teenagers interested in tech.
 The week-long camps teach young people about coding, web design and much more.

 If tech isn’t your child’s thing, perhaps witchcraft and wizardry could be more down their street?
 Modelling itself as Ireland’s answer to Hogwarts, this County Meath-based camp offers kids classes in potions, magical creatures, spells and more.

 Is it time your child learned some survival skills?
 Based in the wilds of Enniskerry, Basecamp East’s summer camp offers children a range of survival-style training, from air rifling to bushcraft.

 For those looking for something more creative, Starcamp promises to boosts kids’ confidence through singing, acting, hip-hop and other performance activities.
 The camp caters for both boys and girls from the ages of four to fourteen with venues right across Dublin.

 Time to trade in the football kit for spandex?
 Based in Bray, FFPW is Ireland’s number one pro wrestling school, with former trainees having gone on to superstardom in the WWE.
 Trainees must be at least 14 years of age.